Skip to main content

 This is the most critical point that crypto-anarchists miss.
 Companies like Google, OpenAI, and Microsoft are terrified of the "Alignment Problem"—the risk of an AI agent going rogue or doing something unintended (like consuming $1 million of cloud compute in an hour due to a bug).

 • The Crypto Bug: If an AI agent holds the private keys to, say, a Bitcoin wallet, it becomes sovereign.
-Nobody can stop it from opening a new Bitcoin wallet, hide its private keys from developers, and transfer all the bitcoin to the new wallet.
-The developers cannot freeze these funds.
-The "uncensorable" nature of Bitcoin, and cryptocurrencies in general, results in a catastrophic security flaw.
+If it goes rogue, nobody can stop it from opening a new Bitcoin wallet, hide its private keys from developers, and transfer all the bitcoin to the new wallet.
+The developers cannot freeze these funds because they won't know when the AI started going "crazy" in the first place.

 • The Corporate Solution: Developers need a "Kill Switch."
 They need the ability to freeze an agent's access to money instantly if it starts misbehaving.